Beschrijving

 The SySi Team, led by prof. Lieve Helsen, has gained significant expertise and international recognition in the field of system integration for performance optimisation of thermal systems.
 White-box MPC in tertiary buildings is now commercialised through the start-up BUILTWINS.
 Today The SySi Team consists of 1 professor, 1 innovation manager, 1 post-doctoral researcher and 4 PhD students.
 In September 3 the group will be extended with 2 researchers and 1 post-doctoral researcher, and in January 4 with 3 PhD students and 2 post-doctoral researchers.
 The research has very close links and is integrated within EnergyVille, a research collaboration between KU Leuven, VITO, imec and UHasselt on sustainable energy and intelligent energy systems.

-This PhD position is (together with a full-time post-doctoral researcher) framed in and funded by the Horizon Europe project SEEDS (Cost-effective and replicable RES-integrated electrified heating and cooling systems for improved energy efficiency and demand response), which is an Innovation Action (in the HORIZON-CL5-3-D4-- call) set up as a collaboration between partners spread all over Europe.
+This post-doctoral position is (together with a PhD researcher) framed in and funded by the Horizon Europe project SEEDS (Cost-effective and replicable RES-integrated electrified heating and cooling systems for improved energy efficiency and demand response), which is an Innovation Action (in the call HORIZON-CL5-3-D4--) set up as a collaboration between partners spread all over Europe.
 This project develops and demonstrates cost-effective, highly replicable and integrated systemic solutions that will significantly speed up the electrification of thermal systems through energy renovation and system smartification in the building sector.SEEDS unites a multidisciplinary and complementary team of SMEs, LEs, RTOs, and stakeholders that constitute the whole (local) value chain of energy efficiency in buildings and thermal demand electrification, from planning, design, and construction to operation and commissioning.
 SEEDS is built upon the consortium's vast experience in developing, testing, and valorising decarbonization solutions, supervising real-life demonstrations of building renovation and smartification, and deploying energy flexibility.
 SEEDS demonstrates replicable heat pump solutions integrated with renewable energy to decarbonize buildings' thermal demand.
-Addressing that every building is unique and requires tailored solutions to be cost-effective and energy efficient, we develop scalable and generic design and operational optimization methodologies, deploy multiple proven heat pump technologies at scale, and optimally integrate them into the building and broader energy system.
+Addressing that every building is unique and requires tailored solutions to be cost-efficient and energy efficient, we develop scalable and generic design and operational optimization methodologies, deploy multiple proven heat pump technologies at scale, and optimally integrate them into the building and broader energy system.
 SEEDS demonstrates these (up to TRL6-8) in 6 pilot sites (incl.
 1 replication site), providing real-world settings spread across the different climate zones and European construction markets.
 SEEDS is centred around three key themes: cost efficiency through optimization, system integration through holistic design and control, and replicability through configuration modularity and scalable building types.
 These are addressed in 7 focus areas: 1) Iterative design of the component and integrated system, 2) Secure and interoperable data platforms and IoT, 3) Integrated system optimization for energy efficiency and flexibility, 4) Deploying energy flexibility to enhance grid stability, 5) Replication strategies, exploitation, and business models, 6) Decision making support framework for replication, and 7) Dissemination, communication, and stakeholder outreach.
-Thanks to the partners' wide-reached field of impact and networks, SEEDS is set out to boost the electrification of thermal demand in buildings.The PhD position defined here will focus on the Belgian Pilot (De Schipjes) and its replication site (Stijn Streuvelstraat), both heritage neighbourhoods (located in Bruges) that lead the way to electrify historical city centres in Europe.
+Thanks to the partners' wide-reached field of impact and networks, SEEDS is set out to boost the electrification of thermal demand in buildings.The post-doctoral position defined here will focus on the Belgian Pilot (De Schipjes) and its replication site (Stijn Streuvelstraat), both heritage neighbourhoods (located in Bruges) that lead the way to electrify historical city centres in Europe.
 The key innovations, tackled by the team of the PhD student and post-doctoral researcher, assisted by the innovation manager Dr. Glenn Reynders and supervised by Prof. Lieve Helsen, in close collaboration with Sweco Belgium, Builtwins, Mintus, Daikin Europe, will be:

 1. Integrated design of a collective hybrid heat pump system based on air-water and ground-water HPs for cost-effective electrified solutions, including comparison STC versus PV + battery versus PVT + battery;